 SCAR focuses its science efforts on high priority topical areas through its Scientific Research Programmes (SRPs).
-The five programmes begun in 2012 ended in December 2020.
+Details of former SRPs can be found through the links below.

-This Scientific Research Programme aims to increase the scientific knowledge of biodiversity, from genes to ecosystems that, coupled with increased knowledge of species biology, can be used for the conservation and management of Antarctic ecosystems.
+Aimed to increase the scientific knowledge of biodiversity, from genes to ecosystems that, coupled with increased knowledge of species biology, could be used for the conservation and management of Antarctic ecosystems.

 This was a Scientific Research Programme until 2018, when it became an Expert Group directly under the Executive Committe.
 It aims to coordinate astronomical activities in Antarctica in a way that ensures the best possible outcomes from international investment in Antarctic astronomy, and maximizes the opportunities for productive interaction with other disciplines.